Films

 The making of films in Ireland proved difficult and challenging in the early years of the State.
-There was insufficient capital and return for Irish themed film so that an indigenous film industry never reached fruition.
+There was insufficient capital and return for Irish-themed films, so the indigenous film industry never reached fruition.

 However, the Ardmore studios were underutilised which resulted in a legacy of indigenous and insolvency of the 1980, during which time they were both under public and private ownership.